CERT-Polska/mquery/README.md

 docker-compose up --scale daemon=3
 ```

-where `--scale daemon=...` refers to the number of workers which will execute select/index tasks.
+where `--scale daemon=...` refers to the number of workers which will simultaneously process select/index jobs.

+Hint: Your `docker-compose` must support v3 syntax of `docker-compose.yml`.
+Update your software if you have any problems.

 Installation (manual)